NaelsonDouglas/DistributedMachineLearning/README.md

+## R Version (/src/R)

 There are two main files in this project:
-PreProc-SIHD-SUS-TBI.R is the serial version of the code PreProc-SIHD-SUS-TBI-MapReduce.R is the parallel/Rhipe version of the same code
+PreProc-SIHD-SUS-TBI.R is the serial version of the code

+PreProc-SIHD-SUS-TBI-MapReduce.R is the parallel/Rhipe version of the same code

+The other .R files were created only for annotations and tests.

-In order to run the serial version of the code it's only needed to write
+In order to run the serial version of the code it's only needed to write on the system terminal:
+>$Rscript(PreProc-SIHD-SUS-TBI.R)

-$Rscript(PreProc-SIHD-SUS-TBI.R) on the system terminal or Source("PreProc-SIHD-SUS-TBI.R") on R terminal.
+or on R terminal:
+>Source("PreProc-SIHD-SUS-TBI.R")

 To run the parallel version all it takes is:

 on the system terminal

 >$Rscript(PreProc-SIHD-SUS-TBI-MapReduce.R)

 or on the system terminal or

 >Source("PPreProc-SIHD-SUS-TBI-MapReduce.R")

 After that a file with the var::output name will be stored on the HDFS(not locally), to list these files you can use on R you cand type
 >rhls("/[directory to be listed]")